VyomSawhney/cs50xfinal/README.md

 # Converter Written In C
 #### Video Demo: https://youtu.be/0YKQ1KMGX3M
 #### Description: Hello, this is my final project for CS50x where I have created a converter in the programming language C to convert Distances, Temps, and Liquids.
 Hope you enjoy!
+This course has been amazing and has opened many doorways that were unknown to me before I found this course.
+This course went in so much detail and the community around the course was amazzing.
+If I ever needed help on this final I could just post a question.
+This final project showed that I had learned something that I was not capable of doing prior.